dotnet/docs-maui/docs/fundamentals/gestures/pinch.md

 A .NET Multi-platform App UI (.NET MAUI) pinch gesture recognizer is used for performing interactive zoom.
 A common scenario for the pinch gesture is to perform interactive zoom of an image at the pinch location.
 This is accomplished by scaling the content of the viewport.

-In .NET MAUI, pinch gesture recognition is provided by the `PinchGestureRecognizer` class, which defines a `PinchUpdated` event that's raised when the detected pinch gesture changes.
+In .NET MAUI, pinch gesture recognition is provided by the <xref:Microsoft.Maui.Controls.PinchGestureRecognizer> class, which defines a `PinchUpdated` event that's raised when the detected pinch gesture changes.
 The `PinchGestureUpdatedEventArgs` object that accompanies the `PinchUpdated` event defines the following properties:

 - `Scale`, of type `double`, which indicates the relative size of the pinch gesture since the last update was received.
 - `ScaleOrigin`, of type `Point`, which indicates the updated origin of the pinch's gesture.